Gothyoba/penguinia/README.md

 Penguinia is a text-based exploration and combat game made in python.
 Penguinia is currently in very early development, so expect limited playability and features, as well as many bugs.

-Pneguinia is currently on version 0.0.2.
+Penguinia is currently on version 0.0.2.
 In order to play penguinia, run the file run.py in a console capable of running python.
 There is currently no in-game tutorial.

 ## How to play: